2. Jobs howto

 The first output line includes the maintenance start time, end time and duration.

 If your job truly needs requested time limit, nothing can be done until the maintenance is over.
-Remove your job from the queue and resubmit after the maintenance.
+Cancel your job and resubmit after the maintenance.

 2.8.
 Modification

-It is possible to make some changes to jobs that are still waiting to run by using the scontrol command.
+This command can be used to make some changes to jobs that are still waiting to run.

 If changes need to be made for a running job, it may be better to kill the job and restart it after making the necessary changes.